-Anyone who worships here, joins a ministry, and contributes regularly is considered a member of Redeemer.
+Anyone who worships here, joins a ministry, and contributes regularly is considered a member of Church of the Redeemer.
 However, in the Episcopal Church, official membership includes being baptized as well.
-In addition, it is expected that adults will be confirmed and, if confirmed elsewhere, will have their membership transferred to Redeemer.
+In addition, it is expected that adults will be confirmed and, if confirmed elsewhere, will have their membership transferred to Church of the Redeemer.

 Confirmation is an adult affirmation of faith that renews the covenant made on your behalf at baptism.
 If you are a baptized Christian of any denomination, but have not yet been confirmed, you can prepare for this step through our Inquirers’ Class series.
 If you were confirmed in the Roman Catholic Church or the Orthodox Church, you can join the Episcopal Church by being received into our branch of the faith.
 The Bishop confirms and receives those ready at the annual visitation.